dougbtv/dougbtv.github.io/_posts/2017-02-22-multus-cni.markdown

 ## So, what's multus-cni?

 That being said multus-cni is a plugin for CNI -- one that allows a pod to be connected to multiple network interfaces, or as the GitHub project description reads rather succinctly, it's "Multi-homed pod cni".
-And basically what we're going to do is build some Go code for it, and then go ahead and put the binary in the right place so that CNI can execute it.
+And basically what we're going to do is build some (of their existing) Go code for it, and then go ahead and put the binary in the right place so that CNI can execute it.
 It's...
 That easy!

 Almost.

-Multus is actually fairly simple, but, it requires that you understand some other portions of CNI.
+Multus is actually fairly simple to use, but, it requires that you understand some other portions of CNI.
 One of the most important places you'll need to go is the documentation for [the included CNI plugins](https://github.com/containernetworking/cni/tree/master/Documentation).
 Because, in my own words as a user -- basically Multus is a wrapper for combining other CNI plugins and basically lets you define a list of plugins you're going to use to expose multiple interfaces to a pod.

 I struggled at first especially because I didn't exactly grok that.
 I was trying to modify a configuration that I thought was specific to multus-cni, but, I was missing that it was wrapping the configuration for other CNI plugins.